All Episodes

 So I think any idea that basically allows senators and congressmen starts commanding troops should fail and will fail.

-General Petraeus comes back, he will tell us these things.
+He will tell us these things.

 I want to leave.

-No American wants to occupy Iraq, but history will judge us, my friend, not when we left, but what we left behind.
+But history will judge us, my friend, not when we left, but what we left behind.

-Do we leave a resurgent Al Qaeda that will kill every moderate who helped us?
+Do we leave a resurgent al-Qaeda that will kill every moderate who helped us?

 Do we empower Iran?

-Do they control the South of Iraq?
+Do they control the south of Iraq?

 Just wash your hands of Iraq.